 General pinning best practices

 - Vertical aspect ratio.
 Or, in layperson’s terms, keep your pins tall and skinny!
-Pinterest says their ideal ratio is 2:3 (like 600 pixels wide by 900 pixels high).
+Pinterest says their ideal ratio is between 2:3 (like 600 pixels wide by 900 pixels high) and 1:3.5.
 Caveat: long pins are good, but too-long pins will cut your images off at the knees.
+To make sure your pins are perfectly sized, check out the preset blank canvases in PicMonkey for short, medium, and long pins.
+Just hover over Design and click Blank canvas to find them.

 - Subtle branding.
 Pinterest is a place people go to be sold ideas and aspirations.
 So when designing pins, use branding elements sparingly: pick an obvious product shot or a big loud logo, not both.